 Naturally, having surprise on its side, the enemy pirate ship was the first to fire.

-Unfortunately for him, the Inevitable Doom was far more armoured than its white mega-yacht’s innocent appearance suggested.
+Unfortunately for her captain, the Inevitable Doom was far more armoured than its white mega-yacht’s innocent appearance suggested.

 The cannonballs that fired were unable to scratch the pain of his flagship, and that was when the enchantments failed to return the projectiles directly to the sender.